Scenario-Transferable Semantic Graph Reasoning for Interaction-Aware Probabilistic Prediction: Abstract

 \section{Abstract}

 Accurately predicting the possible behaviors of traffic participants is an essential capability for autonomous vehicles.
 Since autonomous vehicles need to navigate in dynamically changing environments, they are expected to make accurate predictions regardless of where they are and what driving circumstances they encountered.
-A number of methodologies have been proposed to solve prediction problems under different traffic situations.
-However, these works either focus on one particular driving scenario (e.g. highway, intersection, or roundabout) or do not take sufficient environment information (e.g. road topology, traffic rules, and surrounding agents) into account.
-In fact, the limitation to certain scenario is mainly due to the lackness of generic representations of the environment.
-The insufficiency of environment information further limits the flexibility and transferability of the predictor.
-In this paper, we propose a scenario-transferable and interaction-aware probabilistic prediction algorithm based on semantic graph reasoning.
-We first introduce generic representations for both static and dynamic elements in driving environments.
-Then these representations are utilized to describe semantic goals for selected agents and incorporate them into spatial-temporal structures.
-Finally, we reason internal relations among these structured semantic representations using learning-based method and obtain prediction results.
-The proposed algorithm is thoroughly examined under several complicated real-world driving scenarios to demonstrate its flexibility and transferability, where the predictor can be directly used under unforeseen driving circumstances with different static and dynamic information.
+Several methodologies have been proposed to solve prediction problems under different traffic situations.
+These works usually combine agent trajectories with either color-coded or vectorized high definition (HD) map as input representations and encode this information for behavior prediction tasks.
+However, not all the information is relevant in the scene for the forecasting and such irrelevant information may be even distracting to the forecasting in certain situations.
+Therefore, in this paper, we propose a novel generic representation for various driving environments by taking the advantage of semantics and domain knowledge.
+Using semantics enables situations to be modeled in a uniform way and applying domain knowledge filters out unrelated elements to target vehicle's future behaviors.
+We then propose a general semantic behavior prediction framework to effectively utilize these representations by formulating them into spatial-temporal semantic graphs and reasoning internal relations among these graphs.
+We theoretically and empirically validate the proposed framework under highly interactive and complex scenarios, demonstrating that our method not only achieves state-of-the-art performance, but also processes desirable zero-shot transferability.